THE LAST BEST HOPE

 Spinoza did believe in God, but his god bore no resemblance to Christianity’s super powerful Bronze Age king.
 Spinoza’s God was, essentially, Nature; so could be most sincerely worshipped through our intellectually honest striving for deeper understanding of physical reality – most simply, through our pursuit of science.

 Spinoza’s firestorm continued to burn for the next 100 years, quickly becoming and then remaining our clearest test for differentiation between the two enlightenment streams.
-Our “Spinozists” were the Radicals; while those who also supported reason but with varying degrees of exemption for our religions and their dependent authoritarian political systems were the Moderates.
+Our “Spinozists” were the Radicals; while those who also championed reason but with varying degrees of exemption for our religions and their supported authoritarian political systems were the Moderates.
 Open support for Spinoza could not be expressed by even the most courageous Radicals7, as this would have landed them first in jail and then, in the absence of a public recantation, on the gallows or guillotine.
 But their books and pamphlets were written, published anonymously, and disseminated clandestinely.

 In addition to trading amongst themselves there arose, in Paris, London, Amsterdam and Berlin, and soon in New York and Philadelphia, bookstores where those in the know and known by the proprietor could obtain the subversive texts.
 Those in opposition – both the Moderate writers, who were to varying degrees in sympathy with the Radicals, and often writing benevolently to try to reign them in for their own sakes and that of our overall Enlightenment project, and the status quo defense “Counter Enlightenment” writers, who saw the whole project as an existential threat to civilization and Spinoza as the direct agent of Satan – also had their channels for obtaining the texts and so being able to respond against them.